ericstrobl/ericstrobl.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Assistant Professor of Biomedical Informatics at the University of Pittsburgh and a practicing child and adolescent psychiatrist.
 My research centers on developing novel computational methods that leverage deep methodological rigor and clinical expertise.
-I tend to pursue highly unconventional directions, exploring questions and techniques that are rarely addressed in the field, with the goal of generating foundational discoveries with real clinical impact.
+I am particularly drawn to highly innovative, unconventional and independent research directions -- pursuing questions and approaches that are rarely explored in the field through deeply focused inquiry.
+My overarching aim is to generate foundational discoveries with the potential for meaningful clinical impact on patient care.

 Recent Inventions & Discoveries
 ======